Everett Sloane: Career

 In the 1940s, Sloane was a frequent guest star on the radio theater series Inner Sanctum Mystery and The Shadow (as comic relief Shrevie, the cab driver, among other roles), and was in The Mysterious Traveler episode "Survival of the Fittest" with Kermit Murdock.
 Sloane co-starred with Tony Curtis and Piper Laurie in Universal's 1951 The Prince Who Was a Thief as a thief who adopts a baby and raises the child as his own.
 In 1953, he starred as Captain Frank Kennelly in the CBS radio crime drama 21st Precinct.
 In 1957, he co-starred in the ninth episode of Suspicion co-starring Audie Murphy and Jack Warden.
 In 1958, he played Walter Brennan's role in a remake of To Have and Have Not called The Gun Runners.

 Sloane also worked extensively on television.
 In 1950, for example, he portrayed Vincent van Gogh in The Philco-Goodyear Television Playhouse's production "The Life of Vincent Van Gogh".
 Later, in November 1955, he starred in the Alfred Hitchcock Presents episode "Our Cook's a Treasure".
 He appeared on the NBC anthology series The Joseph Cotten Show, also known as On Trial, in the 1956 episode "Law Is for the Lovers", with co-star Inger Stevens.

 Sloane performed renditions of passages from The Great Gatsby on the NBC program devoted to F. Scott Fitzgerald in August 1955, part of the "Biography in Sound" series on great American authors.

 Sloane appeared in Walt Disney's Zorro series in 1957–1958 as Andres Felipe Basilio, in the "Man from Spain" episodes.
 He also appeared in a few episodes of Bonanza and an episode in Rawhide.

 On March 7, 1959, he guest-starred in an episode of NBC's Cimarron City titled "The Ratman", appearing alongside the show's star, John Smith.
 Later that same year, Sloane appeared as a guest in "Stage Stop", the premiere episode of John Smith's second NBC Western series, Laramie.
+He played the vengeful, grieving father Tate Bradley on "Wanted: Dead or Alive" S2 E10 "Reckless" which aired 11/6/1959.